A Border is Made of Papers

 The liminal state imposed by immigration regimes is also highlighted in the video FDTD (2012) by Peruvian artist Daniela Ortiz.
 Focusing on the waves of forced deportations carried out by ICE in the United States since 2003, the artist subjects her own body to the violence of borders by injecting herself with the sedatives administered to those deported.
 During the performance, she reads aloud the free trade agreement signed between Peru and the United States, thereby exposing the hypocrisy of a system that guarantees the free movement of goods but denies that of human beings.

 The migratory journeys of the exhibiting artists have shaped their lives as much as their artistic practices.
-Batniji became a French citizen, Ortiz a Spanish citizen, and Olkinitskaya a Canadian citizen.
-Tanja Ostojić transformed this process into a multimedia work in Looking for a Husband with an EU Passport (2000–2005).
+Batniji became a citizen of France, Ortiz of Spain, and Olkinitskaya of Canada.
+Tanja Ostojić transformed this process into a multimedia work in Looking for a Husband with EU Passport (2000–2005).
 In this work, the Serbian-born artist recounts the years she spent trying to obtain a residence permit in the European Union.
 She candidly displays her online marketing strategy, her legal marriage to a German citizen, and her eventual divorce.
 Straddling the line between reality and performance, this installation highlights the bureaucratic logic rooted in the structural inequalities that underpin Europe’s increasingly restrictive immigration systems.

 All of these works subvert what is often invisible in border regimes: limbos, languages, their absurdity, and arbitrariness.
 They ask us to feel borders through their material hold, and as they continue to control bodies through paperwork.
 A Border is Made of Papers invites the public to grasp how bureaucracies and their documents turn mobility into violence by establishing borders and determining who gets to belong.